Rejected by Nissan, the Toyota 2000GT was a roaring success.

 Powered by the trusty 6 cylinder engine found in the Toyota Crown, but tinkered and adapted with double OHC’s, the GT was boosted to a mighty 150hp.
 It was indeed a car with sprint finish ability and lines to die for.

-Following the frugal production of only 337 being built and priced at a then quite hefty $7,000, the car was difficult shift to its potential customers, who were shelling out $1,000 less for similar competition.
+Following the frugal production of only 337 being built and priced at a then quite hefty $7,000, the car was a difficult sell to its potential customers, who were already shelling out a whopping $1,000 less for similar competition.

 Offered By Sotheby’s

-This particular rarity is offered by Sotheby’s after leaving the ownership of a certain Mr. Fujita.
+This particular rarity was offered by Sotheby’s after leaving the ownership of a certain Mr Fujita.
 Driven but limited mileage, the car even retains an internal luggage strap bar and exterior left- and right-hand rear-view mirrors.